YouHaveTrouble/minecraft-optimization/README.md

 `Good starting value: true`

 This option will disable some additional profiling done by the game.
-This profiling is not necessary to run in production and can causes additional lag.
+This profiling is not necessary to run in production and can cause additional lag.

 ### [purpur.yml]